 Canadian citizens between the ages of 18 and 35, inclusively, can apply for the Ireland Working Holiday Visa.
 This means you can start preparing your application while you are 17, as long as you submit it after your 18th birthday.
 It also means you can still submit your application when you are 35.
 As long as you submit it before your 36th birthday, you can enter Ireland on your working holiday visa when you are 36 and stay for up to two years.

-In order to be eligible to apply for the Ireland Working Holiday Visa, you must meet the following requirements:
+In order to be eligible to apply for a Working Holiday Visa in Ireland, you must meet the following requirements:

-The application process is fairly straightforward.
+It’s fairly straightforward.
 We’ve broken it down into four steps below.
-As long as you read carefully and double check you have completed each requirement correctly, it should be smooth sailing!
+As long as you read carefully and double check you have completed each requirement correctly, it should be smooth sailing to the Emeral Isle!

 The Irish Government provides applicants with a Working Holiday Authorization checklist.
 This checklist will help you make sure you do not miss any required documents.
 In the application, the Irish Government provides four forms to complete, and require you to provide additional supporting documents.